 - automatic enrolment

 - o benefits: including incorrect calculation, failure to pay or late payment

 - death benefits

 - o failure to provide information or act on instructions

-- ill health
+- o ill health

-- interpretation of scheme rules
+- o interpretation of scheme rules

-- misquote or misinformation
+- o misquote or misinformation

 - o transfers

 You have the right to refer your complaint to the TPO free of charge.
 There is no financial limit on the amount of money that TPO can make a party award you.
 Its determinations are legally binding on all parties and are enforceable in court.